Joey Reiman: Early life

 Joseph Alden Reiman was born to a Jewish family in New York City on March 31, 1953, to businessman Henri Reiman and astrologer Phyllis Joy.
 He is a graduate of Brandeis University with a bachelor's degree in American Studies.

 After graduation, Reiman interned under director Federico Fellini in Rome, Italy.
 While in Italy, Reiman was a passenger in a car accident where he was partially paralyzed, losing the use of his right arm.

 Six months after his accident Reiman entered the world of advertising.

 Career

-Reiman was chairman of one of the advertising agency, Babbitt & Reiman, before its acquisition by London-based GGT in the early 1990s.
+Reiman served as chairman of the advertising agency Babbitt & Reiman until its acquisition by the London-based GGT in the early 1990s.
 He went on to become the founder and CEO of the Joey Reiman Agency, where he remained until 1995.
-BrightHouse has worked on campaigns for clients such as The Coca-Cola Company, Procter & Gamble, McDonald’s, Pepperidge Farm and Newell Brands.
+BrightHouse has worked on campaigns for clients such as The Coca-Cola Company, Procter & Gamble, McDonald's, Pepperidge Farm and Newell Brands.